pachyderm/pachyderm/doc/docs/master/how-tos/use-pachyderm-ide/index.md

 !!! note
-    The Pachyderm IDE is an enterprise feature, which is also avaialble for testing during the 14-day free trial.
+    The Pachyderm IDE is an enterprise feature, which is also available for testing during the 14-day free trial.
     Contact sales@pachyderm.com for more information.